ewilded/shelling/README.md

 ## Platform-specific conditions

-Depending on the technology we are dealing with, some payloads working on some systems will fail on other.
+Depending on the technology we are dealing with, some payloads working on some systems will fail on the other.
 The examples include:
 - using windows-specific command on a nix-like system
 - using nix-like specific argument separator on a windows system
 - dealing with a different underlying system shell (e.g. `cat /etc/passwd #'` will work on bash/ash/dash, but won't work on csh)